 My first freelance project is finished so I thought it would be fun to write about my project process.
 This website was for Mapps Coffee, a Minneapolis coffee shop located in the University of Minnesota’s bustling West Bank neighborhood.
 This was a fun and memorable milestone in my web development career because it is my first published freelance piece.

-I currently work as a Front end developer for my 9 – 5 gig so I am very choosy about my freelance projects.
-They have to be a good fit for me personally because they cut into my personal time.
-This one in particular was very exciting because I am quite a coffee connoisseur and am very picky about the beans I grind and the way I brew.
-I truly enjoyed working on the Mapps Coffee site, from client meetings to project concept and design, from the creation of its raw code and custom WordPress theme development, all the way through to its final deployment.
+I currently work as a Front end developer for my 9 – 5 gig so I am quite picky about my freelance projects.
+They have to be a good fit for me because they cut into my personal time.
+This one in particular was very exciting because I am quite the coffee connoisseur and am very picky about the beans I grind and the way I brew.
+Working on the Mapps Coffee site was truly a joy, from client meetings to project concept and design, from the creation of its raw code and custom WordPress theme development, all the way through to its final deployment.
 I can’t take all of the credit though, as Umut and Sinan, (the managing team at Mapps Coffee) were very easy going and fun to work with.